tgragnato/goflow/README.md

 By default, the buffer for UDP is 9000 bytes.
 Protections were added to avoid DOS on sFlow since the various length fields are 32 bits.
 There are assumptions on how many records and list items a sample can have (eg: AS-Path).

-## User stories

-Are you using GoFlow2 in production at scale?
-Add yourself here!

 ### Contributions